Microgreens Production in our Trialing Greenhouse in Maine

 View Our Microgreens Comparison Chart

 You may want to start with a few straightforward varieties, or with a professionally premixed selection of microgreens, then diversify later on.
-Johnny's currently offers four premixed options:
+Johnny's offers five premixed options:

 Our mixes are precisely formulated to produce a range of colors, flavors, and textures with excellent loft and compatible growth rates.